OctopusDeploy/docs/docs/infrastructure/windows-targets/listening-tentacles/troubleshoot-listening-tentacles.md

 Take a look at [this thread](http://help.octopusdeploy.com/discussions/problems/40076-tentacle-wont-start-after-stopped#comment_38833291) for more background and troubleshooting tips.

-## Check Tentacle service account permissions {#TroubleshootListeningTentacles-CheckTentacleserviceaccountpermissions}
+## Check Tentacle Service Account Permissions {#TroubleshootListeningTentacles-CheckTentacleserviceaccountpermissions}

 If the Octopus Tentacle is running as the *Local System*account you can skip this section.

 If the Tentacle is running as a specific user, make sure that the user has "full control" permission to the *Octopus Home* folder on the Tentacle machine.
 This is usually `C:\Octopus` - apply permissions recursively.

-## Check Tentacle.exe load time {#TroubleshootListeningTentacles-CheckTentacle.exeloadtime}
+## Check Tentacle.exe Load Time {#TroubleshootListeningTentacles-CheckTentacle.exeloadtime}

 In some DMZ-style environments without Internet access, failing to disable Windows code signing certificate revocation list checking will cause Windows to pause during loading of the Octopus applications and installers.
 This can have a significant negative performance impact, which may prevent Octopus and Tentacles connecting.